ukdavewood/p2pp/README.md

 # p2pp - **Palette2 Post Processing tool for PrusaSlicer/Slic3r PE**

+## Fork of P2PP for some Proof of Concepts by Dave Wood

+See issues for more details, but the main objective is to allow Palette2 to take full advantage of both extruders on IDEX printers.

 ## Getting strarted

 Have a look at the [P2PP Wiki pages](https://github.com/tomvandeneede/p2pp/wiki/Home-%5BP2-P3%5D) to get youstarted.